 Back to homepage

-Tidal current
+Tidal energy

 A 100% predictable clean energy source

 Tidal currents are caused by the gravitational forces of the sun and the moon, and are particularly concentrated in narrow bodies of water, such as around islands or inlets.
-With an estimated global resource of 800-1200 TWh, tidal stream energy will contribute significantly to the decarbonisation of our energy systems.
+With an estimated global resource of 800-1200 TWh, tidal energy will contribute significantly to the decarbonisation of our energy systems.

 It is possible to predict tidal energy production hundreds of years in advance.
 Tidal currents are not influenced by weather conditions, but only by the well-known cycles of the moon, sun and earth.
 This long-term predictability makes tidal energy one of the most reliable sources of renewable energy available.
 It has a crucial role to play in a 100% renewables-powered Europe, as it is instrumental in guaranteeing an electricity baseload and balancing the grid.